First-Order Error Matters: Accurate Compensation for Quantized Large Language Models: Method

 where $\lambda$ is the Lagrange multiplier.
 By taking the partial derivatives with respect to both $\delta \boldsymbol{w}$ and $\lambda$, and setting them to zero, the optimal solution for $\delta \boldsymbol{w}$ can be derived as:

-OBC\citep{frantar2022optimal} noted that computing the inverse Hessian matrix after each pruning step in OBS remains computationally expensive, particularly for large models.
-To address this, it restricted the optimization scope to individual rows of the weight matrix.
-By focusing solely on the second-order term in the Taylor expansion, the objective can be reformulated as a sum of output losses over individual rows:
+OBC~\cite{frantar2022optimal} observed that computing the inverse Hessian matrix after each pruning step in OBS remains prohibitively expensive for large models.
+To mitigate this, it restricted optimization to individual rows of the weight matrix.
+By considering only the second-order term in the Taylor expansion, the objective is reformulated as a sum of output losses across rows:

 It was shown that the Hessian matrix corresponding to each weight row takes the form $\mathbf{H} = 2\mathbf{X} \mathbf{X}^\top$.
 When a column is pruned from a given weight row, the inverse Hessian for the remaining weights can be efficiently updated through an iterative procedure: